smarkets/flake8-strict/README.rst

 0.1.2
 '''''

-* Fixed compatibility with PEP 3102, now doesn't raise S101 in this case as it would be a syntax error.
+* Fixed handling argument lists with keyword-only arguments (compatibility with PEP 3102), this now doesn't raise S101 in this case as it would be a syntax error.

 0.1.1